-If you were a true success, intelligent and talented, you wouldn’t need effort.
+You wouldn’t need effort if you were a true success, intelligent and talented.
 The effort is what makes you smart or talented.
-You have a choice; mindsets are beliefs, their powerful beliefs, but they’re something in your mind, and you can change your mind.
+You have a choice; mindsets are powerful beliefs, but they’re something in your mind, and you can change your mind.

 Chapter: Business (Mindset and leadership)

-When people have a culture of geniuses, they have people from elite universities, people with specific qualifications.
-They believe that they will be in all the people with the best talent and make them the best company.
+People with a culture of geniuses have people from elite universities with specific qualifications.
+They believe they will be in all the people with the best talent and make them the best company.
 But what that means for an individual working within the organization is that you will not want to take risks.

 You make a mistake.
 You’re going to try and hide it because you’re not going to want anyone else to know.
 In contrast to this, there is a culture of development.
 It usually is where a company has a culture of a growth mindset.
 This company knows that the person who walks in their door will not be the same as who leaves.

 The world is changing.
 What they need to do is hire people who are motivated, who are driven, and who are willing to admit failure.
 Women, the people who are eager to try, learn, try and learn, not only look at how having a fit and growth mindset affects them more on a more professional level.